-We had a little lunch amongst the millions of holiday campers and made our way across to Station Creek Beach, which is the final beach of the trail.
-Along here it becomes pretty obvious you are on the home stretch as what appears to be a literal giant red rock grows bigger and bigger, a welcome sight.
+We had a little lunch amongst the millions of holiday campers and made our way across to Station Creek Beach, the final beach of the trail.
+Along here it becomes pretty obvious you’re on the home stretch as what appears to be a literal giant red rock grows bigger and bigger, a welcome sight.

-- Your 4-day pack.
-You could cut down a lot of weight by resupplying in each town you pass, however I would check ahead with open and closing times as these are seasonal towns.
+- 4-day pack – You could cut down a lot of weight by resupplying in each town you pass, however I’d check ahead with open and closing times as these are seasonal towns

-- A packraft if you’re wishing to be totally self-sufficient like us.
-The NPWS track notes do supply phone numbers to pre-arrange each river crossing if you’d would prefer that instead.
+- A packraft – if you wish to be totally self-sufficient like us.
+The NPWS track notes supplies phone numbers to pre-arrange each river crossing if you’d would prefer that instead

-- If you’re taking along a packraft don’t forget your PFD, the river mouths can be treacherous and unpredictable.
+- PFD (personal floatation device) – If you’re taking along a packraft don’t forget it!
+The river mouths can be treacherous and unpredictable

 How To Get There

-The entire walk is generally flat and mellow, apart from the 5km stretch from Wooli to Pebbly Beach which can be quite strenuous and is graded 4.
+The entire Yuraygir Coastal Walk is generally flat and mellow, apart from the 5km stretch from Wooli to Pebbly Beach which can be quite strenuous and is graded 4.
 Navigation is quite easy and the trail is reasonably signposted the entire way.
 Close attention should be paid to the tides along certain sections

 Guided walks can also be booked with Yuraygir Walks.